 - Third, the remaining 50% is yours to save and spend, such as towards paying down student debt, emergency savings, car expenses and entertainment.

-So, you have $2,712 to work with in your monthly budget.
+So you have your net pay to work with your monthly budget.

 What does this mean?